Vadeshwaram Temple: History

-The Vadeshwaram Temple is believed to have been built approximately 1500 years ago by the then king Vatukavarma, the 43rd ruler of Mushika dynasty.
-In Mushikavamsa Mahakavya, the poet Athula gives an account of Shiva and the Vateshwaram Temple.

 The sanctum sanctorum of the Vadeshwaram Temple was constructed in a style known as Ashtadala (eight-petalled).
 Scholars state that this style is unique to the Vadeshwaram Temple and that this style does not exist in any other temple in India.

 Worship

 The primary deity of the Vadeshwaram Temple is Shiva.
 He is worshipped as the main deity in the form of Vadeshwarathappan.
 Other deities that are worshipped include deities related to Shiva such as Umamaheswara, Shasta, Dakshinamurthy and Kirathamurthy.